 University of California San Francisco

-In the last few years, progress has been made in the fight against Alzheimer’s disease with a class of therapies called anti-amyloid antibodies (anti-Aβ).
-These monoclonal anti-Aβs are proteins made in a laboratory to stimulate the immune system to slow the progression of the disease by targeting amyloid plaques in the brain that are characteristic of Alzheimer’s.
+Give to UCSFIn the last few years, progress has been made in the fight against Alzheimer’s disease with a class of therapies called anti-amyloid antibodies (anti-Aβ).
+These anti-Aβ therapies, like lecanumab (Leqembi) and donanemab (Kisulna) have been shown to slow progression of Alzheimer’s disease.
+However, the costs of these monoclonal antibodies are not affordable for many patients around the globe.